Ivo-Balbaert/The_Way_to_Jai/book/15_Looping with while and for.md

 ```
 We can use `type_info()` on a struct definition and then get the struct notes (see (2B).
 Furthermore you can loop over its members (as in line (3)) to get their names, their type, and if present, flags and attached notes.
 Also the `get_field` method (line (5)) gives you detailed information.

+This is an exceedingly powerful tool.
+It's built right into the language with full support for all types - primitives, enums, structs, procedures, and so on.

 ## 15.6 Serialization
 The methods discussed in the previous sections provide type info which can be used to _serialize_ structs into strings, and vice-versa _deserialize_ strings into structs.
 They enable us to write serialization procedures, commonly used e.g. in network replication of entities and save game data, see § 26.10.2